Asiana Treks and Tours

 Accommodation Summary:

-Primary lodging: rustic teahouses and family-run lodges
+• Primary lodging: rustic teahouses and family-run lodges

-Simple rooms with basic beds, blankets, and shared/private bathrooms
+• Simple rooms with basic beds, blankets, and shared/private bathrooms

-Heating limited; warm sleeping bags recommended
+• Heating is limited; warm sleeping bags are recommended

-Larger villages offer more developed facilities
+• Larger villages offer more developed facilities.

-Selected by Asiana Treks for comfort, cleanliness, and hospitality
+• Selected by Asiana Treks for comfort, cleanliness, and hospitality

-Meals & Food Options on Panch Pokhari Trekking Route
+Meals & Food Options on Panch Pokhari Trekking Route:

 Food is a vital part of the trekking experience on the Panch Pokhari route.
-The meals offered along the trek mainly come from local teahouses, where simple yet nourishing Nepalese and Tibetan dishes are served.
+The meals offered along the trek mainly come from local teahouses, where nourishing yet straightforward Nepalese and Tibetan dishes are served.
 The staple meal is dal bhat—a combination of lentil soup, rice, vegetables, and sometimes meat—providing a balanced source of protein and carbohydrates essential for energy.
 Other popular options include momos (dumplings), noodles, soups, and fried rice, offering variety during the journey.

 Asiana Treks and Tours ensures that all meals are freshly prepared, using locally sourced ingredients that support the surrounding communities.
 Vegetarians and trekkers with special dietary needs can be accommodated with advance notice.
 Hydration is equally important, and safe drinking water is available at most stops—either bottled or purified by boiling or filtration.
 Trekking guides recommend avoiding untreated water to prevent illness.
 Snacks like energy bars, nuts, and biscuits are advisable to carry for the trail to maintain energy between meals.